Randalls and Wards Island

 The Hell Gate Bridge is another impressive bridge crossing Randalls and Wards Island.
 This is a railway bridge.
 It was designed in the early 1900s to link the Pennsylvania Railroad with the New Haven Railroad.
 It now carries Amtrak trains between New York's Pennsylvania Station and stations in Connecticut, Rhode Island, Massachusetts, Vermont, and Maine.
 It was built from March 1912 through September 1916.
 Washington-Boston trains began running across it at the beginning of April in 1917.

 The bridge is now owned by Amtrak and carries its Northeast Corridor main line.
 The passenger tracks are electrified, 12.5 kV at 60 Hz.
-It also serves as the only freight rail connection between Long Island and the mainland.
+The bridge also serves as the only freight rail connection between Long Island and the mainland.

 Wards Island Wastewater Treatment Plant